Poikilos/EnlivenMinetest/README.md

 ## Developer Notes:
 * the map update function is only able to detect new chunks, and only checks edge chunks if player is present in one
+* The following are saved to chunkymap.yml if not already set: www_minetest_path (such as /var/www/html/minetest) user_minetest_path
+world_name
+world_path

 ## Requirements:
 * A minetest version compatible with minetestmapper-numpy.py Made by Jogge, modified by celeron55